This I Swear (Kim Wilde song)

-"This I Swear" is a song by British singer Kim Wilde, released in January 1996 as the second single from her ninth album, Now & Forever (1995).
-The song was issued in a slightly different form to that which is found on the album.
+"This I Swear" is a song by the English pop singer Kim Wilde, released in January 1996, by MCA Records, as the second single from her ninth studio album, Now & Forever (1995).
+The song is written by Tony Swain and Pam Sheyne and produced by Ricki Wilde and Serious Rope.
+It peaked at number 46 on the UK Singles Chart and was issued in a slightly different form to that which is found on the album.
 12" and CD single formats also include a 'Wilde Remix'.
 Another track from the same album, "Heaven" was used as the B-side and underwent several remixes.
 The UK 12" single also contained a remix of the previous single, "Breakin' Away".

 Critical reception

-British magazine Music Week gave the song three out of five, describing it as "a light, fluid ballad".
-James Hamilton from the RM Dance Update deemed it a "sincerely cooed mushy beat-ballad".
+British magazine Music Week gave the song a score of three out of five, describing it as "a light, fluid ballad".
+James Hamilton from the Record Mirror Dance Update deemed it a "sincerely cooed mushy beat-ballad".